hugobuddel/evisualization-prototype/INSTALL.md

 scripts/get_proot.sh
 ```

 Get the base linux container.
-Ubuntu 14.04 is used.
+Ubuntu 14.04 is used. @tar@ might throw some errors when unpacking the container.
+These errors are harmless and expected because it unpacks a root filesystem.
+(Linux containers are often used without unpacking them.)
 ```
 scripts/get_container.sh
 ```

 Create a user in the container.
 This is necessary to ensure the userid matches the files.
+This does not (yet) create a group, which will cause a warning when entering the container.
 ```
 scripts/host_create_user.sh
 ```